Skip to main content

 Soothing the Stomach Naturally

 Caffeine, citrus, and spicy foods can all make an already-sensitive stomach feel worse, so don't eat them first thing in the morning.
 Drinking room-temperature water (not too cold) or chamomile tea can also help keep you from getting dehydrated, which makes nausea worse.
+Avoiding triggers like caffeine or spicy foods can ease stomach sensitivity, but understanding nausea in stress vs anxiety helps tailor long-term relief strategies.

 Creating a Calmer Morning Routine